 Software licensingThe School of Computer Science holds volume and site licenses for a wide array of software products.
-See the "How to" section below for links to categorized lists of available software

 Volume licenses provide the right for persons affiliated with the School of Computer Science to use software.
 That right is revoked upon termination of affiliation for any reason.
 A few companies provide ways for individuals to obtain permanent rights to use the software upon termination.
 Most volume licenses provide "right to use" and, in some cases, "installation privileges" for active faculty, staff, and students of the School of Computer Science.
 The software cannot be used by or given to others.

 None of the licenses held by the School of Computer Science permits the commercial or for-profit use of the applications.
 Some of the licenses restrict use of the software to instructional purposes.

 Obtaining softwareSCS Computing Facilities offers a baseline software set as part of our Software Support Service (for CMU assets, subscription required) for our three supported desktop computing platforms: Microsoft Windows, macOS and Ubuntu.
 This support incurs a monthly charge.